dotnet/runtime/docs/design/coreclr/botr/logging.md

 Note that the `LOG` and `STRESS_LOG` macros are very similar, so for debugging purposes you can temporarily convert a `LOG((...))` statement into a `STRESS_LOG(...)` statement in order to take advantage of StressLog functionality to diagnose an issue.

-If you need to send messages to the traditional log from C#, similar to StressLog you could expose it via a custom icall temporarily.
+If you need to send messages to the traditional log from C#, similar to StressLog you could expose it via a custom qcall temporarily.

 Log Facilities and Levels
 -------------------------